-It is well documented that firms led by females do not obtain capital investment at the same rates as males.
-Equity crowdfunding, the process of financing a business with investment from a group of individuals over the internet, offers a solution to this problem by increasing firm access to investors.
-This fundraising process is not permitted in most parts of the world, but was recently legalized in the United States through the 2012 JOBS Act.
-In this study, I evaluate the effects of the legalization of accredited equity crowdfunding on startup financing in the United States.
-Using a novel dataset of startups and financing sources, I find that the entry of accredited equity crowdfunding and subsequent entry of unaccredited equity crowdfunding decreased the gender gap in entrepreneurial finance.
-I estimate that the gender gap in total funding to firms decreased by 20 percentage points after equity crowdfunding was legalized.
+It is well documented that firms led by females do not obtain capital investment at the same rate as males.
+Equity crowdfunding, the process of offering securities online to a group of investors, offers a solution to this problem by increasing firm access to investors.
+In this study, I evaluate the effects of the 2012 legalization of accredited equity crowdfunding on relative funding receipt by female-founded startups in the United States.
+Using a novel dataset of startups and financing sources, I find that the entry of equity crowdfunding decreased the difference in average funding received by male entrepreneurs and female entrepreneurs by 17.9 percent.

 A growing literature in economics explores the relationship between personal experiences with the business cycle and belief/preference formation.
 There exists substantial evidence using national variation in business cycles that personal experiences hold substantial weight in decision-making.
 However, the use of national aggregates limits researchers to the use of variation in decisions across birth-cohorts.
 Using state-level personal income for the majority of the 20th century, I investigate whether individual investment decisions are altered by sub-national economic fluctuations.
 Along with providing evidence that preferences/beliefs about investment begin to form in late childhood, my results suggest that children who grew up in states with lower average personal income invest less in risky assets throughout their lives, invest more in property, and are less likely to be self employed.